When are the deadlines to apply for this program?

 You’ll be living with a host family, where you’ll have constant opportunities to practice your Spanish and immerse yourself in Ecuadorian culture!
 Your host family will provide you with your own private bedroom, but you’ll most likely share a bathroom.
-You’ll have a food stipend for lunch and eat the rest of your meals with your host family.
+You will enjoy breakfast and dinner with your host family, but will be responsible for preparing or purchasing your own lunch.
 See more details about accommodations here.

 Do host families speak English?

 Host families are not expected to speak English, although you may find that one or two members do know a bit of the language.

 Yes!
 We offer the opportunity to earn 1-6 credits by interning in education, social sciences, health professions, and many other disciplines.
 We’ll try to find the best fit for you!
 In the past, students have worked in classrooms, foundations fighting against abuse, and equine therapy centers.